klemens/2i-emulator/README.md

 00110: 00 00000 | 11 | 001 0000 00 | 00 0001 0
 ```

-Any character but `0` and `1` is ignored inside commands and can be used for
+Any character but `0`, `1` and `:` is ignored inside commands and can be used
-formatting.
-Every command can optionally be prefixed with its address.
-Empty
+for formatting.
+Every command can optionally be prefixed with its address
-lines and ones that start with `#` are ignored.
+followed by `:`.
+An empty line and everything after `#` is ignored.

 ## Documentation